Pioneer Place: 1970s–2000: Development and opening

-The development was built in two phases, the names of which are reflected in the names of the two main mall buildings.
-Pioneer Place I, or The "Atrium Shops"/Zone A, opened in 1990 and was developed with assistance from the Portland Development Commission.
-Pioneer Place II, or The "Rotunda Shops"/Zone B, is located across Fourth Avenue to the east.
+Pioneer Place I, or "The Atrium Shops"/Zone A, opened on March 29, 1990 and was developed with assistance from the PDC.
+Pioneer Place II, or "The Rotunda Shops"/Zone B, is located across Fourth Avenue to the east.
 Construction on Pioneer Place II began in 1998, and at the time was to add 150000 ft2 at a cost of around $60 million.
+It opened on March 29, 2000 though some tenants wouldn't finish construction until the summer of that year, such as Sundance Film Center.
+Rouse-Portland founded the subsidiary Pioneer Place II Limited Partnership for this second phase, and Rotunda Shops was a five-story retail pavilion.

+The Rouse Co. operated Pioneer Place for roughly 14 years until the firm and its assets, including Pioneer Place, was acquired by General Growth Properties of Chicago, Illinois in November 2004 for $12.6 billion.

+2010–present: Decline

 Saks Fifth Avenue closed its store at the mall in 2010, with H&M taking over the portion that had been Saks men's store later that year.
-The remaining parts of the Saks footprint was demolished in 2012 to make way for a new Apple Store and a Yard House restaurant.
+The remaining parts of the Saks footprint were demolished starting in August 2012 to make way for a new Apple Store and a Yard House restaurant.

+In 2010, some of the empty spaces on the third floor of the Atrium Shops were temporarily subsidized for local art galleries.
+One of them was called Place Gallery, but it only lasted for four years.
+It ceased operations in April 2014 because GGP announced that its partnership with local art galleries for Pioneer Place has ended.